markpbaggett/pyrepox/README.md

 ---

-Pyrepox is a lightweight [Repox](https://github.com/europeana/REPOX) client written t for Python.
+Pyrepox is a lightweight [Repox](https://github.com/europeana/REPOX) client written in Python.
 It is designed to make reading, writing, updating, and deleting content in your Repox instance as convenient as possible.